-Ideal separator boards are larger than canvasses.
+Separator boards should be larger than the canvasses.

-Smithsonian Museum Conservation Institute recommends:
+The Smithsonian Museum Conservation Institute recommends:

 Provided that there are no signs of loose or flaking paint, a painting may be safely dusted using a clean, soft, natural-hair artists’ brush (3.5cm to 5cm tip). (…) Brushing is carried out slowly and gently in one direction across or down the painting followed by a second brushing in the opposite direction.

-Storing of paintings isn’t an easy task.
+Storing paintings isn’t an easy task.

 *If you buy something through the banner I will earn a commission, at no cost to you.
 More info